Contact CME Firm Support at 312-930-3444 for assistance.

 EFP trade prices reference the transfer range in the price edit file.
 The transfer ranges are determined based on the prior day’s settlement price of the futures contract.
 EFP prices sometimes differ from the futures price by a large enough margin to fall outside of the transfer range and/or the EFP trade is in a contract in which the futures has had little or no trading activity and so the transfer range has either not been created or is too small to incorporate a market EFP price.
 In any case, the same procedures used to update a price range for an edit error on a transfer should be used.
 EFP’s can trade at any price, so it is not necessary to verify the price quoted by the CME firm member, just note the price, check the format by referencing the CPM591RTH report if necessary and make the necessary changes in the TIPS System to the HHIGH or HLOW.

-PC-SPAN is upgraded quite routinely.
-Typically “maintenance updates” are available to registered users without charge from the software distribution website or for a nominal charge for CD-ROM.
+PC-SPAN is upgraded routinely.
+Maintenance updates are available to registered users without charge from the CME CORE website.

-Technical assistance can be obtained by calling the PC-SPAN hotline (Risk Department at (312) 648-3888.
+Technical assistance can be obtained by calling the PC-SPAN hotline (Risk Department) at (312) 648-3888.
 If the problem is more technical than they can handle, an appropriate individual from the Systems Group can be contacted.
-For assistance with downloading the software from the software distribution webiste, contact Anson Goode (3177), Damien Hinkle (3793), Roman Benko (3032) or Dmitry Glinberg (8680).
-For installation assistance, contact Alex Bagmet (2893) or Dmitry Glinberg.
+For assistance with downloading the software from the CME CORE website, contact the CME CORE support hotline at (312) 580-5353.

 Yes, this is automatically done when the option strike falls within the standard option price range.